Sara Eatherton-Goff

 "We should get together soon."

-But they are starts, and this new path toward normalcy is a start.
+But they are starts, and this new path toward normalcy is also a start.
 And I'm going to try my hardest to embrace it all.

-Summer Break is two weeks away, and I'll be free from ever hearing the phrase "Learning Coach guided" — what their online school refers to the co-educator (me) as — from my kids ever again.
+Summer Break is two weeks away, and I'll be free from ever hearing the phrase "Learning Coach guided"—what their online school refers to the co-educator (me) as—from my kids ever again.

 I'll hopefully be able to write more and socialize safely with fellow vaccinated friends.